 It's probably not a surprise to you, but you or our employees are probably already using instant messaging for business.
-Formally or informally their likely having conversations with each other or even with customers.
-Convenient but probably makes it difficult for you to have a 360 view on communications without settings up a corporate instant messaging strategy.
+Formally or informally their likely having conversations with each other or even with customers over instant messaging programs.
+At Rocketbots we've created a Messaging App CRM for business and written extensively on the Most Popular Messaging Apps by Country.

-In this article we're going to review the best instant messengers, we'll be covering:
+In this article we're going to briefly review the best instant messengers for business, we'll be covering:

 Before getting down to it, you might want to know what an IM is exactly.

 Usually, instant messaging is more commonly known as the buzzword IM.
 Put simply, it is a text-message exchange process through software application in real-time.
 Enterprises mainly use these apps to share information between employees; which, in another sense, also forges a faster decision-making process within your team.